miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/cyclesort/MissingNumber.md

 # idea

-This solution uses the formula for the sum of an arithmetic sequence to calculate the expected sum of all numbers in the range [0, n].
-Then it calculates the actual sum of all numbers in the given array.
-The difference between these two sums is the missing number.
-It has a time complexity of O(n) and a space complexity of O(1).
+Approach:
+One way to solve this problem is to use the Gauss’ Formula, which states that the sum of the first n natural numbers is n(n+1)/2.
+Since we know that the input array contains n distinct numbers in the range [0, n], we can calculate the expected sum of all numbers in this range using the formula.
+Then, we can calculate the actual sum of all numbers in the input array and subtract it from the expected sum to find the missing number.

+Time and space complexity:
+Time complexity: O(n), where n is the length of the input array, since we need to iterate over all elements in the array to calculate the actual sum.
+Space complexity: O(1), since we only use a constant amount of extra space to store variables.